LinqLover/symbolic-execution-survey/notes/SYMBEX.md

 Solutions:

+- combination of different **theories** that are faster for parts of constraint set
+- **imprecision**
+  - approximated solutions
+  - random values
-- imprecision (approximated solutions, may miss some execution paths)
+  - may miss some execution paths
 - optimizations for brute-forcing
+  - **constraint reduction:**
+    - simplification/expression rewriting
+    - partition independent constraint sets
     - eliminate irrelevant constraints: if only some constraints change (concolic execution), reuse all parts of the previous solution that the changed constraints do not depend on
-  - incremental solving: cache and reuse solutions for similar constraint sets (subsets: trivial, supersets: reduce number of unknown variables)
+  - **reuse solutions:** cache and reuse solutions for similar constraint sets (subsets: trivial, supersets: reduce number of unknown variables)
+- **lazy constraints:** defer expensive constraint sets and compute them at path completion (probably easier then as more constraints are given)
+  - overhead in number of paths, but reduces pressure on SMT solver (useful if solver timeout is chosen well)

 Value concretization: prefer simple and human-readable values (e.g., `1` over `4328902461` or `abc` over `°╚Ã`)

+### Trends

+- SMT solvers
+  - faster SAT algorithms and theories
+  - constraint caching strategies
+  - domain-specific solver theories
+- branch prioritization
+  - advanced heuristics
+  - **probabilistic symbolic execution:** user-specified or mined branch weights
+    - also used to predict reliability and performance of application
+- concurrency models
+- exploitation of static analysis
+  - static control-flow graph (CFG) for branch prioritization and path merging
+  - type flow information and statically generated value dependencies (e.g., TypeScript) for additional constraints and choice of memory model
+  - program slicing, taint analysis, fuzzing, …
+- **separation logic** for „checking memory safety property“ in unmanaged code (?)